 Most people won’t get pregnant the first time they try to conceive—only about 25% of people who are trying to conceive will get pregnant in any given month.
 I know that sounds discouraging, but I actually think it’s helpful to remember—because trying to conceive is stressful, and it can be easy to start to worry that something is wrong.
 In fact, it’s quite normal to not get pregnant right away.

 Now, there may come a time when you should seek medical advice.
 In women age 35 and under (who are using intercourse to get pregnant), infertility is diagnosed when pregnancy has not occurred after 12 or more months of regular, unprotected sex.
 For women over 35, infertility is diagnosed after six months.

 And you can always talk with your provider sooner if you are worried.
 And if you do receive an upsetting diagnosis, remember that there are so many interventions out there that can help.

 5. Lubrication choice makes a difference

 Many people choose to use lubrication to make sex more comfortable (which is good; see item number 2 above).
-But it's important to choose the lubrication wisely; some commonly used brands can actually make it harder to get pregnant by decreasing the sperms' ability to move into and through the reproductive tract.
+But it’s important to choose the lubrication wisely; some commonly used brands can actually make it harder to get pregnant by decreasing sperm’s ability to move into and through the reproductive tract.